dylanmcdiarmid/virtual-dom-docs-wip/vnode.md

 ### properties
 Keys in properties have several special cases.
 #### properties.attributes
-Everything in the `properties.attributes` object will be set on the rendered dom node using `Element.setAttribute(key, value)`, and removed using `Element.removeAttribute`.
+Everything in the `properties.attributes` object will be set on the rendered dom node using `Element#setAttribute(key, value)`, and removed using `Element#removeAttribute`.
 Refer to [MDN HTML Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) for available attributes.

 #### Hook Objects
 Any key whose value is an object with an inherited key called "hook" is considered a hook.
 Hooks are used to run functions at render time.
 Refer the the [hook documentation](https://github.com/littleloops/virtual-dom-docs-wip/blob/master/README.md) for more information.